 A primary purpose of Not Two is to carry on this tradition of innovation, and in so doing, to also give a transhistorical voice to this wave of assorted artists, lovers, seekers, holyfolk, Goddess mamas, philosophers, cutting edge scientists, Naturalists and metaphysicians.
 In our own way, the Avant-God are all working together independently to disseminate, in a wide array of contexts and languages, the idea that a Oneness of immeasurable scope unites everything that exists in a web of “interbeing.”
 What else could be that unchanging, absolute ground of Existence itself that religion seeks to know?
 The terminology always changes; the Oneness remains the same.

-This Oneness –variously called Brahman, Tao, the Kingdom of Heaven, al haqq, or sometimes just Existence itself or the Universe –is not supernatural, in fact it is exactly what we mean by Nature and reveals how we have trapped ourselves in a semantic subnature of our own device.
-It lies within us and far beyond us, and our relationship of co-identity with it defies verbal cognition….yet we are verbal beings, so we are perennially in need of novel ways to point us toward our precognitive awareness of the Oneness, and bring this message into mainstream conversation.
+This Oneness –variously called Brahman, Tao, the Kingdom of Heaven, al haqq, or sometimes just Existence itself or the Universe –both lies within us and far beyond us, and our relationship of co-identity with it defies the limits of verbal cognition….yet we are verbal beings, so we are perennially in need of novel ways to point us toward our precognitive awareness of the Oneness, and bring this message into mainstream conversation.

 At this point in human history, it is imperative that we find the courage to pull the masks off of our gods –not to prove, as some would say, that nothing is behind them.
 On the contrary, until we do this we cannot begin to see that what appears to be nothing is actually Everything; that the face behind the many masks is One and singular, and it doesn’t look like any of the images we have worshiped.
 The face behind the masks is Existence itself, whole and unbroken, timeless and spaceless, with no beginning nor end, and we are That.
 For this grand unmasking is really the revelation of our Self.